patsaid/ts-agentic-monorepo/ai-development-evolution-discussion.md

 **For teams:**
 - Invest in AI tooling and training now
-- Establish quality gates that work with AI-generated code
+- Establish quality gates that work with AI-generated code (this one is big thing)
 - Rethink hiring criteria to emphasize problem-solving over implementation knowledge

 **For organizations:**